anthbapt/trim/README.rst

 .. image:: trim_logo.png
    :width: 200

-:warning: Trim is the v2 of [Triaction](https://github.com/anthbapt/triaction) which includes updates and quality of life improvements
+⚠️ Trim is the v2 of [Triaction](https://github.com/anthbapt/triaction) which includes updates and quality of life improvements

 This repository contains the Python package called trim, which enables the detection of triadic interactions.
 It also provides visualisation capabilities to visualise triadic interaction network.